stevenbuccini/blackjackPy/README.md

 A Blackjack pie, hot and fresh out of the oven.
 Play against the computer!

 ### How do I play?
 Simple!
-Fork this repo, then run:
+Clone this repo, then run:

 ```bash
 $ python blackjack.py